Table-hopping in bluff country

 Chef Stephen Larson ladles up his winning bean soup at Seed Savers.

-In the morning, we went back to Water Street and had breakfast at the sun-filled Java John’s, where we paid $6.60 for hot chocolate, milk, two muffin tops and a cinnamon roll.
+In the morning, we went back to Water Street and had breakfast at the sun-filled Java John’s: hot chocolate, milk, two muffin tops and a cinnamon roll.

 Then we drove out to the rural 1914 Norwegian old folks' home that now houses the studio of Dean Schwarz, one of the grand old men of ceramics.
 His works are in museum collections around the world, and Torsten fell in love with a $500 bowl shaped like a tricorn hat.